ecnepsnai/web/README.md

 Web is a simple HTTP server in Golang that is designed for both front and back-end web applications.

-It includes a powerful JSON-based REST API framework and a simple-to-use HTTP router for serving non-JSON content (like HTML).
+It includes a powerful JSON-based REST API framework, a simple-to-use HTTP router for serving non-JSON content (like HTML), and an interface for Websockets.

 It includes simple controls to allow for user authentication with contextual data being avaialble in every request.

 ## JSON API Example

+Return a JSON object with the UNIX Epoch when users browse to `/time`

 ```golang
 server = web.New("127.0.0.1:8080")